-TikTok is reportedly on its way out.
-If the app’s parent company, ByteDance, doesn’t sell its U.S. assets by January 19, TikTok will be banned.
-In 2024, the Columbia Journalism Review reported that 150 million Americans use TikTok.
+TikTok has resumed service Sunday after going offline for several hours.
+Those visiting the application late January 18 were met with a message titled “Important update from TikTok.
+In it the app’s parent company, ByteDance, explained that U.S. law banning the app was set to go into effect January 19.
+The message read, “We’re working to restore our service in the U.S. as soon as possible.”
+The message was met with devastation online by those who love and regularly use TikTok.
+In 2024, the Columbia Journalism Review reported that 150 million Americans use the app.
 The short-form video app has also featured and helped nurture several Black women content creators.
 The women span across all age groups and align with various topics.

-TikTok is facing a ban because the government claims it poses a national security threat.
+TikTok was banned because the government claims it poses a national security threat.
 ByteDance is a Beijing-based internet company, and the U.S. is concerned the company may share user data with the Chinese government.
 Some lawmakers have asked for an extension on the ban.
 But Friday, the U.S. Supreme Court unanimously upheld the ban.
-With the deadline quickly approaching, let’s do a rewind of the Black women content creators we’ve grown to love to see on our for you page.
+While the ban has now been lifted, there is still some ambiguity around the app’s future.
+As we wait to hear what the true future is for TikTok, let’s do a rewind of the Black women content creators we’ve grown to love to see on our for you page.

 Monet Mcmichael